Entrada do Exército Libertador

 Entrada do Exército Libertador (Entry of the Liberation Army) is the title of the painting by Brazilian artist Presciliano Silva, recalling the final moment of the struggle for Independence of Bahia, with the entry of Brazilian troops into the city of Salvador on July 2, 1823.

 History

 The work, completed in 1930, is the largest by Bahian artist Presciliano Silva.
 The preserved study drawings are housed in the Carlos Costa Pinto Museum, also in the capital of Bahia, Salvador.

 It was commissioned by the then mayor of Salvador, Francisco de Souza.

 Presciliano Silva

 Born on May 17, 1883, in Salvador, Presciliano was a painter and sculptor.
 He was heavily influenced by Impressionism and Pointillism.
 He painted portraits of important figures, but became best known for his religious paintings.
-The historical canvas depicting the Independence of Bahia was painted based on a lithograph by Bento Capinam.
+The historical canvas depicting the Independence of Bahia was painted based on a lithograph by Bento José Rufino Capinam.
 His creative process included several charcoal studies by the painter, which belong to the Carlos Costa Pinto Museum Collection.